mohse-n/L7N_EtherLab/Installation guides/PREEMPT_RT Installation Guide.md

 3. Number of physical cores (i.e. not accounting for hyperthreading): "Processor type and features > Maximum number of CPU’s > 2" (My CPU was i3-4700, which has 2 physical cores)
 4. Disable “Processor type and features > SMT (Hyperthreading) scheduler support”
 5. Choose "Preemption Model > Fully Preemtible Kernel (RT)"
-6. Choose “Processor type and features > Timer frequency (1000 HZ)"
+6. Choose “Processor type and features > Timer frequency (1000 HZ)" (**Note:** With "Tickless System (Dynamic Ticks)" enabled, the timer interrupt frequency will be adaptive and this option only specified its maximum value)
 7. Under “Power management and ACPI options”, disable anything that you can, including "CPU Frequency Scaling", "CPU idle PM support", and anything listed under "Memory power savings".
 8. Under "Power management and ACPI options > ACPI", disable everything you're able to, except “Power Management Timer Support” and "Button".
 9. Select "Exit" and save.